-NCCOS-supported researchers deployed 40 low-cost oxygen sensors on crab pots in Spring 2020 to enable commercial Dungeness crab fishermen to detect and track the onset of low oxygen (or hypoxic) events off the Oregon coast from Astoria to Brookings.
+NCCOS-supported researchers deployed 40 low-cost oxygen sensors on crab pots in 2020 to enable commercial Dungeness crab fishermen to detect and track the onset of low oxygen (or hypoxic) events off the Oregon coast from Astoria to Brookings.

 Hypoxia is a recurring challenge for fishermen in the Pacific Northwest.
 Low oxygen events have resulted in die-offs of marine life on the seafloor.
 When hypoxic events form, the Dungeness crab fishery, one of the region’s most valuable fisheries, can find their pots empty, as crabs move away from traditional fishing grounds, or full of dead crabs.